 Before children, camping was an adventure.
 We got dirty.
 We drank during the day.
-We slept on the dirt with only a thin layer of stuffed polyester protecting our bodies from the rocks.
+We slept on the dirt with only a thin layer of stuffed polyester cushioning our bodies from the rocks.
 We cooked on grills powered by fires we painstakingly built from twigs and newspapers.
 We powered through the day and talked around the campfire late into the night.
 S’mores.
 (Well…we still do that!)

 After my first son, Kaleb was born, I couldn’t muster up the enthusiasm to do it while practicing Attachment Parenting which involves: nursing on demand (=no sleep) and still enjoy the sun and the waves that had become the staple of our annual surf camping trips.
 It just wasn’t going to happen.
 And then it did.
 We rented a luxury RV, something I said I’d never do, ridiculing it as glamping (glamour camping) instead of actual ‘set-up your own tent, shower under cold water in under 3 minutes and bring a huge cooler full of food that you hoped wouldn’t spoil in the 3-5 days it would be under the blaring sun’ kind of camping.

 It was actually pretty great.
 I got to sleep with my baby in an air-conditioned, quiet bed while the rest of the crew did whatever they wanted in the outside world.
 Kitchen, refrigerator, private bathroom with a hot shower.
 Plus all the regular camping stuff we loved.
 So it was settled, that’s how it would be and that’s how it’s been the times we’ve gone camping since.